 To get started creating templates, take all of the work you’ve done and begin to look for similarities in content between pages.
 For example if you are creating a blog, all article pages should follow the same format.
 For a marketing site, your features page could look similar to a pricing page.

 Another way to think about it is, “How many of these pages should follow the same format?”A good way to start looking for similarities is by sketching thumbnails of your templates.
 This will help you understand if you will need a template to hold 3 images and lots of text, or 20 images and not a lot of text, or both.

-Phew, that was a lot of work, but it will be worth it.
 You are now pretty far along in the design process and can start creating full wireframes of your new site.
 You also have a good idea how much content you will need to account for in your designs, so you won’t have to try to squeeze content into a page not designed for it.

-If you would like to see some of the topics we covered in action, watch the first video in this live wireframing session with with non-profit organization Bellies Abroad.
+If you would like to see some of the topics we covered in action, watch the first video in this live wireframing session with non-profit organization Bellies Abroad.